isomerpages/moe-sembawangsec/_others/Sexuality Education.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Recognise the importance of being informed of social and moral issues
+<p>recognise the importance of being informed of social and moral issues
-of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them.</p>
+of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them</p>
 </li>
 <li>
-<p>Understand that we strengthen our character when we commit to sound values-based
+<p>understand that we strengthen our character when we commit to sound values-based
-viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs.</p>
+viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
 </li>
 </ul>
+<p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 2 Week 9</p>
+<p>Term 2 Week 7</p>
 </td>
 </tr>
 </tbody>